Trains are for necessary travel only – Coronavirus (COVID-19) travel advice

 - Closing some facilities such as waiting rooms and some seating so that you can maintain appropriate social distancing.

-What you can do to help us help you travel safely
+What you can do to travel more safely

-- Wear a face covering.
-Update: this will be compulsory from 15 June 2020.
+- Wear a face covering on public transport.
+This was made compulsory from 15 June 2020.

 - Follow all Government and NHS hygiene guidance: wash your hands, cough or sneeze into your elbow or tissue – and throw tissues in the bin.
 There is liquid soap available at our stations and on-train toilets but there is no hand sanitiser so please bring this with you when you travel.
 We are in the process of distributing hand santisers to stations and will update our website with more information on where and where these will be available.

 - Don’t leave your rubbish on the train or at the station, unless it’s in the bin so that our cleaners can spend more time cleaning than litter-picking.